-Two-Family Dwelling

-A building type designed to accommodate 2 dwelling units that share a common wall or floor/ceiling on a single individual lot.

-Uses allowed in this building type: Accessory Dwellings, Two-Family Dwellings.

-- See the Space Dimensions Table in section 102-B-4-1 for maximum number of primary dwellings, building coverage, impervious surface area, lot size, building height, side yard, street side yard, rear yard, and front yard requirements.
-Side yard requirements do not apply to common walls permitted as part of this building type. - Roof pitch for the primary roof structure shall be a minimum of 6:12.
+Two-Family Dwelling A building type designed to accommodate 2 dwelling units that share a common wall or floor/ceiling on a single lot.
+Uses allo ved in this building type: Accessory Dwellings, Two-Family Dwellings.
+See section n 102-B-5-3 for additional architectural regulations. А See the Space Dimensions Table in section 102-B-4-1 for maximum number of primary dwellings, building coverage, impervious surface area, lot size, building height, side yard, street side yard, rear yard, and front yard requirements.
+Side yard requirements do not apply to common walls permitted as part of this building type. В Roof pitch for the primary roof structure shall be a minimum of 6:12.
 Roof materials shall be asphalt, fiberglass shingle, cedar, slate or standing seam metal.
 Gables, dormers, cornices, chimneys, and other design features shall be provided.

-Front porches and/or stoops on the façade of the principal structure shall be required when such treatments are established by a majority of the dwellings on the block face.
-Front porches, when required, shall:
+D Front porches and/or stoops on the façade of the principal structure shall be required when such treatments are established by a majority of the dwellings on the block face.
+Front porches, when required, shall: 1.
+Be a minimum of 12 feet wide or 1/3 the width of the front façade, whichever is greater, and a minimum of 8 feet deep; 2.
+Contain roofs, a minimum of 6-inch wide porch roof supports, and steps; and 3.
+For parcels with more than 1 street frontage, the front porch requirements of this section shall only be required to be applied to the primary building façade.